 Transport disturbances

-Your readiness for transport disruptions
+Your preparedness for transport disruptions

 Stay safe when travelling and stay informed about delays and cancelled departures.
 Here are a few more things to consider before your trip.